CamaraLab/GWProt/docs/GW_protein.rst

 The GW_protein Class
 ==========================

-This class has the core functionalities of GWProt
+This class has the core functionalities of GWProt.
+`GW_protein` object contains all the the data used to compute the GW distance.

 .. module:: GWProt.GW_protein
 .. autoclass:: GWProt.GW_protein.GW_protein

-A `GW_protein` object contains all the the data used to compute the GW distance.

 ------------------

-# Basic Methods
+**Basic Methods**
 We have basic ways to create and compare `GW_protein` objects.

 The usual way to make a `GW_protein` object is by loading it from a ``.pdb`` (Protein Data Bank) file.